Gohan and Japanese pickles

 Since a long time ago, pickling was one of the fundamental ways to preserve food in Japan, so pickles is a daily essential.

-Most Japanese pickles are pickled in salt, brine, shoyu, miso, vinegar,
+Most Japanese pickles are pickled in salt, rice bran (nuka), sake lees, miso or vinegar.

 The following pickles are popular across the country.

-The harvested fruits are packed in barrels with salt, and a weight is placed on the top.
+The fully-ripened ume fruits are packed in barrels with salt, and a weight is placed on the top.

 During some days, the fruits gradually exude juices.